 Terms of reference

-Information for Memorandum of Understanding letters and declarations for internal elections
+Information for MoU (memorandum of understanding) letters and declarations for internal elections

-The elections memorandum of understanding will apply to all committee members and posts in the BMA.
-Candidates for election to posts will be asked to declare that they have read the memorandum of understanding when submitting their nominations.
+The elections MoU will apply to all committee members and posts in the BMA.
+Candidates for election to posts will be asked to declare that they have read the MoU when submitting their nominations.

 The BMA can only function with the contributions of those members who seek election as representatives.
 Thank you for making the commitment to help represent your colleagues.
 In order that elected BMA representatives can work together effectively the following principles are important.